Haunting folk song "Shenandoah" rooted in Virginia, West Virginia

 It’s generally accepted that the song refers to two famous American rivers—the Shenandoah, which drains a scenic colonial valley in Virginia and West Virginia, and the great Missouri River, which drains much of the American West.

 Anyone who loves John Denver’s “Take Me Home, Country Roads” knows that the song's opening stanza mentions the Shenandoah River and Blue Ridge Mountains.
-(How they got mentioned in the song is another story altogether.)
+Nineteen of the river's 55 miles are in West Virginia.

 Advertisement